zenml-io/zenml/docs/book/component-gallery/experiment-trackers/custom.md

 zenml experiment-tracker flavor register <path.to.MyExperimentTrackerFlavor>
 ```

-For example, your flavor class `MyExperimentTrackerFlavor` is defined in `flavors/my_flavor.py`,
+For example, if your flavor class `MyExperimentTrackerFlavor` is defined in `flavors/my_flavor.py`,
 you'd register it by doing:

 ```shell